 By Brian Blackwell, Message Staff Writer

 ALEXANDRIA, La.
-(LBM)— Louisiana Baptists are in the final year of implementing the President’s 2020 Commission Report, an initiative undertaken during the leadership of Waylon Bailey, pastor of the First Baptist Church in Covington, and the LBC president in 2012-2013.
+(LBM) – Louisiana Baptists are in the final year of implementing the President’s 2020 Commission Final Report, an initiative undertaken during the leadership of Waylon Bailey, pastor of the First Baptist Church in Covington, and the LBC president in 2012-2013.

-This article is the first in a series to be published by 2020 Commission update: Reaching the next generation and people’s groups the Baptist Message to report what successes have been achieved toward the ambitious goals as well as what remains to be done.
+This article is the first in a series published by the Baptist Message to report what successes have been achieved toward the ambitious goals of the statewide initiative, as well as to note what objectives remain to be done.

 FIRST AUDIENCE –THE NEXT GENERATION